AFRUITPIE/Hayden-Hong-Blog-Jekyll/index.md

 I'm Hayden Hong, a Software Development Engineer II at Amazon and a graduate of the University of Washington.

-Pragmatic, performance, privacy-focused technologies are my focus.
+Pragmatic, performant, privacy-focused technologies are my focus.

 ## About Me